hl105/portfolio-jlee/docs/blogs/User-Testing-&-Analysis.md

 - mention as a popup that only screenshots are allowed for now, because of max image size limit that is allowed to be passed in without external packages.
     - critical
     - physical
-- if time permits, add a lyrics feature to Cover Creation where users can put in their favorite lyrics of the day / play the song when clicked
+- if time permits, add a lyrics feature to Cover Creation where users can put in their favorite lyrics of the day or play the song when clicked
     - this is because one of the feedback I got from Jasmine was that she would not use my app since she personalized her playlists on Spotify, and she could add an image and description for the playlist — for her, that was enough.
 So I want to add additional features outside of what I have on the app right now.
     - minor
     - conceptual